 Prevention can be more deadly than heartworm!
-From ProHeart®6 heartworm prevention release in 2001 to FDA warning, rulings, recalls and buy-outs to label changes and 2018 risks vs. benefit analysis.
+From ProHeart®6 heartworm prevention release in 2001 to FDA warning, rulings, recalls and buy-outs to label changes and current risks vs. benefit analysis.

 HEARTWORM PREVENTION MEDICATION RECALLED

 ProHeart 6 Injectable: Deaths, Adverse Reactions and Lawsuits

 Fort Dodge complied with FDA's 2004 request to recall ProHeart 6 Injectable Heartworm product from the market due to "serious health concerns."
 However, adverse effects from all heartworm prevention prescriptions remain high in 2019.
 When you have read this rather lengthy warning, see the Video Theater links and other heartworm information at end of page.

 The first heartworm prevention "medication" warnings were published here Sept.
-2004 and significantly, the adverse affects unabated continue today.
+2004 and regrettably, the adverse affects unabated continue today.
 We charge the veterinary community overall as complicity guilty of putting profit before animal health and welfare.